tatsuyamoriguchi/portfolio/SleepTracer_Requirements.md

 ### Installtion and Launch Requirements
-* Since 1st realease, no version update is necessary.
+* Since 1st release, no version update is necessary.
 * Install the app via the App Store